- Centre for Parallel Computing

 Teaching

-Francesco is leading the Object Oriented Programming module for the MSc in Software Engineering (Conversion).
-He is also part of the teaching team of Object Oriented Programming, Client-Server Architectures and Software Development Group Project undergraduate modules.
+He leads the Object-Oriented Programming module for the MSc in Software Engineering (Conversion) and also teaches the undergraduate Object-Oriented Programming module for Computer Science and Software Engineering students.
+Additionally, he contributes to the teaching of the Client-Server Architectures and Software Development Group Project undergraduate modules.

 Research

-Francesco is currently investigating new Fog Computing paradigms for IoT, Serverless Computing and Function as a Service, and is working on the application of homomorphic encryption techniques to the cloud and network domains.
+Francesco's research interests lie at the intersection of theory and practice in distributed systems.
+His expertise includes Virtualisation, Cloud and Fog/Edge Computing, High-Performance Computing (HPC), Federated Resource Management, Information Security, and the Internet of Things (IoT).
+He is currently investigating novel Fog Computing paradigms for IoT, Serverless Computing with Function as a Service (FaaS), and the application of privacy-preserving homomorphic encryption techniques to cloud and network domains.

 Publications